|Last Updated: August 31, 2019|

 2007 was the last year, and there are absolutely no plans for it to return.
 This left

 the club's convention and toy sale in limbo.
 In 2010, the club decided to plan the convention

 during a different weekend in East Aurora, called Reunion Weekend.
 This weekend is usually the

 last full weekend in July, and it brings many

 people to East Aurora for reunions.
 There is also a Street Fair and Sale on Main Street,

-which brings lots of people to town.
-So as of this writing (2011), the club hopes this
+which brings thousands of people to town as well.
+And ever since (as of this writing in 2019)

 Fisher-Price toys, and some who just have a few favorites.
 We have members who have every